Fano threefolds in positive characteristic IV: Preliminaries

 \end{proof}

-\begin{prop} Let $X$ be a Fano threefold and let $\varphi : X \to Z$ be a contraction to a projective normal variety $Z$ such that $\rho(X/Z) = 2$ or $\rho(X) -\rho(Z)=2$.
+\begin{prop} Let $X$ be a Fano threefold and let $\varphi : X \to Z$ be a contraction to a projective normal variety $Z$ such that $\rho(X/Z) = 2$ (e.g., $\rho(X) -\rho(Z)=2$).
 Then there exist two extremal rays $R$ and $R'$ of $\NE(X)$ and the following diagram consisting of contractions of projective normal varieties

-such that \begin{enumerate} \item $Y$ and $Y'$ are the contractions of $R$ and $R'$ respectively, and \item $F_Z = R+R'$ for the extremal face $F_Z$ of $\NE(X)$ corresponding to $\varphi$. \end{enumerate} \end{prop}
+such that \begin{enumerate} \item $f : X \to Y$ and $f' : X \to Y'$ are the contractions of $R$ and $R'$ respectively, and \item $F_Z = R+R'$ for the extremal face $F_Z$ of $\NE(X)$ corresponding to $\varphi$. \end{enumerate} \end{prop}